-The Prairie Gold Homes (PGH) job training program was developed by a team of volunteers from the local education community and construction sector working collaboratively with staff from the Nebraska Department of Correctional Services.
+The Prairie Gold Homes (PGH) job training program was developed by a team of volunteers from the local education community and construction sector working collaboratively with staff from the Texas Department of Correctional Services.
 The program in Lincoln operates out of classroom space provided by the Correctional Department and the Associated Builders and Contractors.
 The home building site is provided in-kind by Cornhusker State Industries.
 For the program in McCook, operations take place in a restored municipal building, configured PGH’s special needs.